 Tawanna is a nationally recognized thought leader who is well known for influencing, inspiring and equipping cross-sector leaders to transform a personal conviction for equality into actions that produce equitable and thriving communities.

-Tawanna is the Founder and CEO of the Center for Economic Inclusion, a regional cross-sector organization created to disrupt market forces and strengthen civic infrastructure in order to catalyze an inclusive, prosperous Minneapolis-St. Paul regional economy.
-The Center operates with a multi-dimensional approach of acting local and thinking regional, accelerating deep multi-sector partnerships, and for addressing the intersecting opportunities of human capital, economic development and transit and accessibility.
+Tawanna is the Founder and CEO of the Center for Economic Inclusion, the first organization in the country dedicated exclusively to creating regional economic inclusion.
+The Center is a cross-sector organization created to disrupt market forces and strengthen civic infrastructure in order to catalyze an inclusive, prosperous Minneapolis-St. Paul regional economy.
+The Center supports private and public sector organizations with the tools, knowledge and resources needed to identify and dismantle racially and economically exclusive policies and practices, and institutionalize new, innovative and inclusive policies, practices and behaviors that accelerate economic growth for everyone.

 Prior to creating the Center, she served as the Executive Director of the Northside Funders Group, a place-based, collaborative of 20 corporate, community and private foundations and public sector investors committed to aligning investments and strategies to change the way philanthropy works in North Minneapolis for five years.
 In this role she facilitated a groundbreaking four-lever approach to helping funders Learn, Leverage, Influence and Invest in new ways that advance racial equity and economic opportunity for residents in a neighborhood facing decades of disinvestment and disenfranchisement.